richdill/Alquimista/index.md

 via pipes), while the SSE mode enables connecting to a server by URL (the client opens a persistent HTTP SSE stream and sends RPC calls via HTTP POST) (Model context protocol
 (MCP) - OpenAI Agents SDK).
 In both cases, the connection is typically persistent (the host stays connected to the server across multiple calls), which enables stateful interactions when needed.
 For instance, the server might maintain an authenticated session to an external API, cache recent queries, or stream updates back to the client asynchronously.
 MCP supports not only request/response but also notifications/events, meaning a server could push data to the client without an explicit request (e.g. “file X was updated” events) if the host subscribes to such capabilities.
 This two-way communication is what the Anthropic introduction refers to as “secure, two-way connections” between data sources and AI tools
 (Introducing the Model Context Protocol \ Anthropic).

 It’s worth noting that MCP itself does not dictate “conversation state” – the management of the LLM’s dialogue context (the chat history or prompt) remains with the host application.
 The MCP simply feeds information into that context (or carries out actions on request).
 The stateless vs stateful question thus depends on which layer we consider: The protocol requests (like “get file contents” or “invoke tool X”) are usually stateless operations (each call is self-contained), but the overall session between an AI and an MCP server can be stateful.
 For example, an MCP server for a web browser might keep track of an open page or an authentication token across multiple tool calls in the same session.
-Likewise, an MCP client might declare a “root context” to the server when connecting – e.g. telling a filesystem server to focus on a certain directory path as the root (Roots - Model Context Protocol)
-(Roots - Model Context Protocol).
+Likewise, an MCP client might declare a “root context” to the server when connecting – e.g. telling a filesystem server to focus on a certain directory path as the root (Roots - Model Context Protocol) (Roots - Model Context Protocol).
 These roots define the scope or boundary within which the server should operate (similar to a sandbox directory or a base URL) and persist as a form of state during that connection (Roots - Model Context Protocol) (Roots - Model Context Protocol).
 They help ensure the server knows the relevant subset of data (and can act as a security measure by not straying beyond allowed paths).
 In practice, most MCP servers are either stateless micro-services or maintain minimal state (just enough to handle requests efficiently or maintain a connection to the backend).
 The AI’s context (what the model “knows” at a given time) is assembled by the host: it may include past conversation turns, plus any resource content retrieved via MCP, plus any instructions about available tools.
 Because MCP integrations are standardized, an AI agent can carry its context across different tools smoothly – e.g. the assistant could read a document from one server, then feed a summary of it into a prompt for a tool on another server, all in one coherent workflow.
-As Anthropic describes, AI systems using MCP will “maintain context as they move between different tools and datasets,” instead of treating each integration as an isolated silo (Introducing the
-Model Context Protocol \ Anthropic).
+As Anthropic describes, AI systems using MCP will “maintain context as they move between different tools and datasets,” instead of treating each integration as an isolated silo (Introducing the Model Context Protocol \ Anthropic).
 This capability for the AI to fluidly traverse multiple data sources in one session (while preserving the conversational thread) is a key architectural benefit of MCP.

 Intermediary Services: The question of intermediaries is also addressed by MCP’s architecture.
-Rather than funneling everything through a central server, MCP opts for a decentralized
-model: each data source has its own MCP server, and the AI client orchestrates between them.
+Rather than funneling everything through a central server, MCP opts for a decentralized model: each data source has its own MCP server, and the AI client orchestrates between them.
 There isn’t a cloud hub or broker in the MCP spec itself – the host application is effectively the coordinator.
 That said, enterprise deployments (like Microsoft’s Copilot Studio or Google’s Vertex AI Agents) can add management layers around MCP.
-For example, Microsoft’s Copilot Studio uses a “connector” infrastructure to manage MCP servers, enabling enterprise controls like network isolation, Data Loss Prevention, and centralized auth for those connectors (Introducing Model Context Protocol (MCP) in Copilot Studio: Simplified Integration with AI Apps and Agents | Microsoft Copilot Blog) (Introducing Model Context
-Protocol (MCP) in Copilot Studio: Simplified Integration with AI Apps and Agents | Microsoft Copilot Blog).
+For example,Microsoft’s Copilot Studio uses a “connector” infrastructure to manage MCP servers, enabling enterprise controls like network isolation, Data Loss Prevention, and centralized auth for those connectors (Introducing Model Context Protocol (MCP) in Copilot Studio: Simplified Integration with AI Apps and Agents | Microsoft Copilot Blog) (Introducing Model Context Protocol (MCP) in Copilot Studio: Simplified Integration with AI Apps and Agents | Microsoft Copilot Blog).
 But these additions are implementation choices; at the protocol level, an MCP server just exposes a standard interface and relies on the host to handle higher-level orchestration.
-The simplicity of this design (no complex intermediary required) is intentional, to mirror the success of things like the Language Server Protocol (LSP) in software development – indeed, commentators liken MCP to LSP, in that it standardizes how clients and servers talk, enabling plug-and-play integration of new capabilities (What is Model Context Protocol (MCP): Explained - Composio) (What is Model Context Protocol (MCP): Explained -
+The simplicity of this design (no complex intermediary required) is intentional, to mirror the success of things like the Language Server Protocol (LSP) in software development – indeed, commentators liken MCP to LSP, in that it standardizes how clients and servers talk, enabling plug-and-play integration of new capabilities (What is Model Context Protocol (MCP): Explained - Composio) (What is Model Context Protocol (MCP): Explained - Composio).
-Composio).

 Finally, stateless vs stateful context can also be interpreted as how the model’s context window is managed.
 MCP doesn’t directly alter the model’s internal context length or memory – it simply feeds in external info when needed.
 The “state” of what an AI knows from MCP is contained in the messages exchanged (e.g. the content retrieved from a resource   becomes part of the prompt).
 The host can decide whether to keep that content around for subsequent turns or discard it after use.
 In other words, MCP augments the model’s context, but does not itself store conversational state – that remains the job of the AI application.

-Documentation and Implementations by Anthropic, OpenAI, and Google Because MCP is an open standard, its development is public and multi-organizational.
+Documentation and Implementations by Anthropic, OpenAI, and Google

+Because MCP is an open standard, its development is public and multi-organizational.
 The official MCP specification and SDKs are available via the Model Context Protocol website and GitHub repo (Introducing the Model Context Protocol \ Anthropic).
 These include detailed documentation, a formal protocol spec, and reference SDKs in several languages
 (TypeScript, Python, Java, Kotlin, C#) (Model Context Protocol · GitHub).
 Anthropic provides guides and examples on using MCP (for instance, example servers for Google Drive, Slack, GitHub, etc., were released to jumpstart the ecosystem) (Introducing the Model Context Protocol \ Anthropic).
 The MCP website covers core concepts and design principles
 (such as those discussed above) in a user guide format, and even shows how one can build MCP servers using LLMs (Anthropic reported that Claude 3.5 can help generate MCP server code rapidly) (Introducing the Model Context Protocol \ Anthropic).

 Each of the mentioned organizations has embraced MCP in their own products or services, often accompanied by technical documentation:

 Anthropic (Claude): As the originator, Anthropic integrated MCP into Claude from the start.
 Claude’s desktop app supports connecting to local MCP servers so that Claude can access a user’s files, codebase, or other data (Introducing the Model Context Protocol \ Anthropic) (Introducing the Model Context Protocol \ Anthropic).
 Anthropic’s documentation
 (Claude API docs and blog posts) describe how developers can set up MCP servers and link them with Claude.
 For example, Claude for Work allows organizations to run on- premises MCP servers that interface with internal systems, thereby letting Claude assist with private data while keeping the data within the organization’s infrastructure (Introducing the Model Context Protocol \ Anthropic) (Introducing the Model Context Protocol \ Anthropic).
-Anthropic’s focus has been on making it easy to “bring your own data” securely to the
-AI – MCP is the cornerstone of that strategy.
+Anthropic’s focus has been on making it easy to “bring your own data” securely to the AI – MCP is the cornerstone of that strategy.

 OpenAI: In March 2025, OpenAI announced that it is adopting MCP across its products (OpenAI adopts rival Anthropic's standard for connecting AI models to data | TechCrunch)
 (OpenAI adopts rival Anthropic's standard for connecting AI models to data | TechCrunch).
 This was a notable move since OpenAI initially had its own plugin system for ChatGPT.
 Now, OpenAI’s new Agents SDK (a toolkit for building AI agents) has built-in support for MCP servers (Model context protocol (MCP) - OpenAI Agents SDK) (Model context protocol